 Want to tell a story with moving pictures?
 This course will teach students the technical and foundational skills in creating short films either YouTube or TikTok style!
-Students will learn how to use Adobe Premier Pro and other software as well as DSLRs and work as a team to create a film from storyboard to the first screening!
+Students will learn how to use Adobe Premier Pro and other software, DSLRs, and how to work as a team to create a film from storyboard to the first screening!
 This course is offered at the Grade 11-12 level.
 Topics and skills deepen in complexity as students move their way towards senior classes.